felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

 ## Step-04: Merge vpc.auto.tfvars and ec2instance.auto.tfvars
 - Merge `vpc.auto.tfvars` and `ec2instance.auto.tfvars` to environment specific `.tfvars` example `dev.tfvars` and `stag.tfvats`
-- Also don't provide `.auto.` in `dev.tfvars` or `stag.tfvars` if we want to leverage same TF Config files across environmets.
+- Also we want to leverage same TF Config files across environmets.
 - We are going to pass the `.tfvars` file as `-var-file` argument to `terraform apply` command
 ```t
 terraform apply -input=false -var-file=dev.tfvars -auto-approve